stacks-network/stacks/what-is-blockstack.md

 next: how-blockstack-works
 ---

-Blockstack is decentralized DNS and identity.
+Blockstack is the application stack for building decentralized, blockchain-based applications that don't need any servers to operate.
+Blockstack applications can be built quickly by plugging into Blockstack's services for identity, naming, storage and authentication.

-With the Blockstack software, a network of computers collectively maintain a global registry of names.

-When you run a Blockstack node, you join this network, which is more secure by design than traditional DNS systems and identity systems.
+With the Blockstack software, a network of computers collectively maintain a global registry of identities, public keys and names.
+When you run a Blockstack node, you join this network, which is more secure by design than traditional identity, naming, and digital registry systems.
 This is because the system's registry and its records are secured by an underlying blockchain, which is extremely resilient against tampering and control.

-In the registry that makes up Blockstack, each of the names has an owner, represented by a cryptographic keypair, and is associated with instructions for how DNS resolvers and other software should resolve the name.
+In the registry that makes up Blockstack, each of the identities/names has an owner, represented by a cryptographic keypair, and is associated with instructions for how DNS resolvers and other software should resolve the name.

-Blockstack provides:
+Blockstack Naming provides:

 - name lookups on a decentralized naming system
 - name registrations and transfers without centralized registrars